masonknott/MapApp/README.md

-A map based JS app using the leaflet library some key functionality involved here:
-Use of mapbox api integrated into the leaflet library to enable english as a standardised language(was showing local languages only)
+Map-Based JavaScript Application 🌍✈️
+Explore the globe with our interactive map application, utilizing the power of the Leaflet library and Mapbox API.
+This application enhances user experience by standardizing English as the display language for maps, making navigation and exploration universally accessible.

+Key Features
+Global Language Standardization: Integrates the Mapbox API with the Leaflet library to ensure all map labels are displayed in English, providing a consistent user experience across the globe.

-Users can query any location in the world and will have a 'fy' animation take them directly to the location Users can also click on the continents listed in the navbar and they will 'fly' to said continent.
+Location Search: Users can search for any location in the world.
+Experience a smooth 'fly-to' animation that transports you directly to your chosen destination.

+Continent Navigation: Interactive navigation through a navbar allows users to select continents and 'fly' to them.